 The old growth can be chopped down in late winter or early spring, when new growth begins to emerge at the base.

 Here are 10 of the best plants for seedheads.

 Rudbeckias light up the garden in late summer and autumn, in shades of yellow and orange, before leaving distinctive black seedheads.
 Here, the spent flowers of Rudbeckia fulgida look beautiful against a backdrop of golden ornamental grasses.

 Erygium (sea holly), such as Eryngium varifolium, pictured, bears distinctive, powder blue flowers.
 In autumn, it forms equally distinctive seedheads.

-Sedums are great for the front of the border and combine beautifully with other late summer and autumn plants such as asters, rudbeckias and ornamental grasses.
+Sedums (Hylotelephium) are great for the front of the border and combine beautifully with other late summer and autumn plants such as asters, rudbeckias and ornamental grasses.
 Once the show is over, the flat forms of their seedheads comes to the fore.

 It’s best to leave the seedheads on hydrangeas over winter, as they give protection to the delicate shoots forming below.
 Deadhead when the new growth starts in spring.